-1. Summary of the Proposed Mitigation
+1. Summary of the Proposed Mitigation Activity

-Activity
+(Brief overview, target sector, estimated GHG

+reductions, and alignment with NDC)

 2. Background

 2.1.
 Title of the proposed Mitigation Activity

 2.2.
 Introduction

 2.3.
 Objectives

 2.4.
 Description of the Mitigation Activity

-3. Linkage with Nigeria's NDC and relevant
+3. Linkage with Nigeria's NDC and relevant sector

-sector policies
+policies

 4. Technology and GHG Rationale

-5. Technical / Financial Additionality
+5. Technical / Financial Additionality Statement

-Statement
+(Demonstration of why the activity requires

+carbon finance for implementation)

 6. Contribution to Sustainable Development

+7. Monitoring, Reporting, and Verification (MRV)

-7. MRV Plan
+Plan

 8. Project Ownership Structure

+9. Stakeholder Engagement Plan (plans for

+engaging local communities and other relevant

+stakeholders)

-9. Financial Requirements
+10. Financial Requirements

-10. Workplan
+11. Workplan and Timeline

 Submitted by:

 Developers Name:

 Date:

 Signature

-&lt;sup>20 For information the project developer (PD) considers confidential, the project developer may highlight such information (for example financials) to the CMO.
+20 For information the project developer (PD) considers confidential, the project developer may highlight such information (for example financials) to the CMO.
 Also, the PD may apply to CMO stating the reason why such information should be considered confidential.
 However, information that is already in the public domain will not be considered as confidential.